-As a sommelier and brewer, I have had the opportunity to explore and experiment with different types of in my process.
+As a sommelier and brewer, I have had the opportunity to explore and experiment with different types of malt in my brewing process.
 One key distinction that I have come across is the difference between 2-row and 6-row malt.
-These two varieties have distinct characteristics that can greatly impact the flavor and quality of the produced.
+These two varieties have distinct characteristics that can greatly impact the flavor and quality of the beer produced.

 Firstly, let's discuss the physical differences between 2-row and 6-row malt.
 The names refer to the number of rows of barley kernels on the head of the barley plant.
 2-row malt consists of two rows of kernels, while 6-row malt has six rows.
 This physical difference has implications for the composition and properties of the malt.